natolambert/si-rl-samples/README.md

 Plan of Attack:
 ---------------
-1. Make a linear system that fits the bill
+1. Make a linear system that fits the bill (can try cartpole as one baseline https://github.com/openai/gym/blob/master/gym/envs/classic_control/cartpole.py) or create a system directly with matrices
 2. Implement observer design (Try: https://github.com/python-control/python-control/blob/a4b4c43e51f0fc2cbf389336a90230a6a741c0dc/external/yottalab.py#L214)
 3. figure out this: with a tuning loop on the outside that keeps learning continuously from the data
 4. Run experiments.